sadikovi/octohaven/README.md

 - [Configuration](#configuration)
 - [Build and test](#build-and-test)

-# Overview
+## Overview
 Allows you to select `jar` file and specify Spark conf parameters.
-Does not have ability to specify job parameters, but there is an issue for that.
+You can schedule jobs to run after some time passed, pass job parameters along with Spark configuration and etc, though you cannot monitor job and see progress yet.

-# Install
+## Install
 Super simple installation and no dependencies, except Python 2.7.x, and Redis.
 Uses Docker to install Redis, but can use your own installation, see [Configuration](#configuration)

+## Run
 Download repository and run scripts from `sbin` directory.
 To run service execute `start.sh` script, to stop service - `stop.sh`
 ```shell